ShuchangYe-bib/ShuchangYe-bib.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am a PhD candidate in Engineering at the University of Sydney, specializing in multimodal learning.
+I am a Ph.D. candidate in Engineering at the University of Sydney, specializing in multimodal learning.
 I hold a Bachelor of Advanced Computing (Honours) in Computer Science and Computational Data Science from the University of Sydney (GPA 3.91/4.00, First-Class Honours, top 1%) and am supported by an Australian Government RTP Scholarship.
 During my undergraduate studies, I received the Ian Jackson Memorial Prize, was named a Dalyell Scholar, and consistently appeared on the Dean’s List.

 My research on multimodal learning mainly focuses on:

 (1) Multimodal collaborative decision-making (e.g. PET-CT with eletronic health record);

 (2) Cross-modality assisted learning (e.g., language-guided vision tasks);

 (3) Multimodal generative methods for diagnostic support (e.g., medical visual question answering and radiology report generation).

 # 🔥 News